-Jaguar is strategically pursuing multiple important shots on goal for its drug development pipeline: Crofelemer for CTD, led by Napo, and crofelemer for SBS and CDD, led by Napo Therapeutics.
-Jaguar's exclusive license agreement with Napo Therapeutics provides a perpetual, royalty-bearing license for Europe, and includes traditional terms such as royalties on sales in Europe, and a supply agreement, and rights to utilize all data Napo Therapeutics generates for Jaguar development and approval activities globally.
+Jaguar is strategically pursuing multiple important shots on goal for its drug development pipeline: Crofelemer for CTD, SBS, and CDDs.
+Jaguar's exclusive license agreement with Napo Therapeutics provides a perpetual, royalty-bearing license for Europe and includes traditional terms such as royalties on sales in Europe, and a supply agreement, and rights to utilize all data Napo Therapeutics generates for Jaguar development and approval activities globally.